-AMEND wishes to support research and is providing up to £10,000 per year (subject to available funds) to enable medical researchers to supplement an existing project or pump-prime new research ideas.
-Applicants must be registered members of AMEND and the successful projects must be specifically directed to the study of endocrine tumours within the context of multiple endocrine neoplasia.
-This award is currently only available to projects carried out within the United Kingdom and Eire.
+AMEND wishes to support research and is provides grants when funds allow to enable medical researchers to supplement an existing project or pump-prime new research ideas.
+Applicants must be registered members of AMEND and the successful projects must be specifically directed to the study of endocrine tumours, usually within the context of multiple endocrine neoplasia.
+Awards are currently only available to projects carried out within the United Kingdom and Eire.
 Grants are usually to the value of £10,000 each, although larger amounts have been awarded.
 The availability of our Research Awards are subject to appropriate levels of surplus funds and the financial needs of other areas work of AMEND.